Days Are Gone: Background

 Having played shows supporting artists such as Edward Sharpe and the Magnetic Zeros, the Henry Clay People, and Kesha, Haim's first release was a three-song EP titled Forever which was made available on February 10, 2012, as a free download on their website for a brief period.
 The EP received a lot of attention from the music press and the general public, and following a successful gig at the South by Southwest festival in March 2012 Haim signed a deal with Polydor Records in the United Kingdom in June 2012.
 In July 2012 independent record label National Anthem released the Forever EP on 10-inch vinyl, containing the original three songs along with a fourth track, a remix of "Forever" by Dan Lissvik.
 All songs on the Forever EP were included on Days Are Gone, except for "Better Off".
 Following dates supporting Mumford & Sons on their "Gentlemen of the Road" tour in the US in August 2012, Haim made their debut tour of the UK in November 2012 and then supported Florence and the Machine on their UK and Ireland tour in December 2012.

+Composition

+Writers for PopMatters found the album to be heavily indebted to music from the 1980s, particularly artists Laura Branigan and Taylor Dayne.
+Jason Mendelsohn from the publication cited influences from a wide variety of genres such as yacht rock, mid-90s R&B, and hip-hop.